CowKeyMan/PredictingGraffitiUsingCityLayouts/docs/results.md

 Similar to the previous models, the same features contribute to the probability of a building having more or less graffiti.
 The one interesting new feature is that a high average of nearby sub buildings will decrease the chance of graffiti, while a high median will increase it.

 When used to predict new graffiti, this model produced the following result.
 One can notice how it predicts more graffiti than the previous model, as was stated previously when discussing the confusion matrix.
+Similar to how the regression model predicted, the southern part of Vancouver is prone to becoming a hub for graffiti, and so is the upper middle Eastern part.

 ![Balanced Logistic Regression Prediction Heatmap](/assets/images/balanced_logistic_regression_heatmap.png)
 <p align="center">